Ayush-iitkgp/kapa-service/README.md

 make migrate
 ```
 3. Definitions of the new endpoints can be found at http://localhost:8002/redoc
-4. Postman collection for the usage of all the endpoints can be found at [postman/django-service.postman_collection.json](postman/django-service.postman_collection.json)
+4. Postman collection for the example of usage of all the endpoints can be found [here](https://www.postman.com/ayushpandey-iitkgp/workspace/kapa-interview-service/collection/3648685-7a5e761a-24ca-480b-a601-4e109d65f4c4?action=share&creator=3648685)
 5. Example to create labels of a project
 ```
 curl --location 'http://localhost:8002/org/v1/projects/<YOUR_PROJECT_ID>/labels' \